FREE PUBLIC COVID-19 TESTING NOW AVAILABLE

 A number of City of Austin facilities have been closed (PDF).
 This list will be updated as other facilities close or reopen.

-The Governor of Texas has issued numerous waivers to help alleviate the impacts of COVID-19.
+The Governor of Texas has published Texans Helping Texans: The Governor's Report to Open Texas, and has issued numerous waivers to help alleviate the impacts of COVID-19.
 The Office of Governor provides a list of state resources and information regarding the current waivers in place.

 Control Orders and Emergency Rules